tgc-bot/FourAcesContracts/Membership.md

     Casino introduces – they MAY also be given exclusive inclusion into some games.

-7. Members MAY request to join the VIP Club by asking Management, who will then decide with a majority vote on whether the member is given Membership.
+7. Members MAY request to join the VIP Club by simply paying the upfront cost, and any further costs of payment.
+Management MAY refuse a Member for any reason.

-8. The ‘High Roller’ for each week is automatically permitted free membership of the VIP Club for the following week.
+8. The ‘High Roller’ for each week (as decided by the M.O.G.) is given one free week's membership of the VIP Club.
+They MUST still pay the upfront cost.

 9. Any profits from the VIP club will be split 50:50 between the M.O.A. and the M.O.L.

+10. If a Member has not given an upfront payment, then their VIP balance will not remove; the balance will only be deducted if they are using their VIP benefits.

 ## XV: High Stakes Poker Games